ohneko/LegendRobot/README.md

 ## CREDITS 📍
-The bot is based on the work done by Gaurav.
+The bot is based on the work done by LegendBoy.
 This repo was just revamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

 Any other authorship/credits can be seen through the commits.